I’m a huge wing eater, and seriously love cooking them. I have a few recipes that have won awards at BBQ competitions.

 - Melt butter in a saucepan and add hot sauce and whisk until butter is melted.

-- Take the wings off the heat and add hot sauce.
+- Take the wings off the heat and place in a bowl.
+Add the hot sauce and stir gently to coat the wings.

 - Allow to cool for 5 minutes and enjoy.